TastSong/CrazyCar/README_en.md

 ## Features :point_down:
 :pushpin:Mandatory version update is supported

+:satellite: Networked physics is used

-:telephone:Supports switching between KCP and WebSocket
+:telephone:Supports KCP and WebSocket

 :hammer:The game uses QFramework, easy to expand